benibr/dbmail/docker/README.md

 ## Configuration

 Configuration is currently only available in dbmail.conf, so copy dbmail.conf to docker/dbmail.conf and edit with your configuration.
-TLS is not included in this version but is easy to add, simply add your certificates in the DBMail container (copy your ca, cert and key into docker/tls/, amend the tls_cafile, tls_cert and tls_key entries in dbmail.conf, then add the following to the Dockerfile.
+TLS is not included in this version but is easy to add, simply add your certificates in the DBMail container (copy your ca, cert and key into docker/tls/, amend the `tls_cafile`, `tls_cert` and `tls_key` entries in dbmail.conf, then add the following to the Dockerfile.

     COPY docker/tls/* /usr/local/etc/"